kloczek/zabbix-templates/README.md

   Above provide a parseable name, allowing us to distinguish between and categorise those objects.
   Such convention is quite easy to handle to use the pattern in alarming layer allowing, for example, send all trigger with SYS:: in the beginning name of the template to exact team.
   Such pattern is possible to use part of the general interface on communication with external services.
 * Do not use {HOSTNAME} macros in triggers.
-In web frontend from Monitoring -> Triggers has a list with "host" column name on the host where the trigger is active (it is waste of space on the web page)
+In web frontend from Monitoring -> Triggers has a list of "host" column name on the host where the trigger is active (it is waste of space on the web page)
 * All zabbix agent items should be specified as ```zabbix agent (active)``` items
 * All graphs resolution needs to be 1200x300
 * All SNMP items should be as SNMPv2 and ```{$SNMP_COMMUNITY}``` as SNMP read community name